Troshinvv/mpd_afterburner_stable/README.md

-# Global Polarization of Λ Hyperons at the MPD Experiment

-The afterburner for hyperon global polarization setting and analysis.
-Utilizes UrQMD modeling data.
 ## Description

 Afterburner of lambda for HIC in UniGen format with realistic parameterization of directed and elliptic flow and global polarization(parapeterized from the exp data).